+- WSC participation expenses for the regional delegate and alternate,

 - space rental for committee meetings,

-- service forums,
+- service forums.

-- \ the regional assembly,
+- the regional assembly,

-- \ activities, and
+- activities, and

 - mailings.

-Most regions contribute to the World Service Board whatever money they have left after paying their own expenses.
+Some regional committees offer assistance in covering their members' travel expenses related to attending RSC meetings.
+Most regions contribute to world services whatever money they have left after paying their own expenses.